JVaassen/ducoboxHTTP/README.md

 On the long term:
 - More flexibility in node, like auto fetching all nodeID's.

-## Version
+## Changelog

-What are the changes in version
-0.0.4:
-- Fixed IP-adres.
-Now only IP-adres is needed instead of the http prefix.
-- Addes Node Help in the server settings node.
-- Update README.md
-- Beter error handling.

-0.0.3:
-- Fixed URL to github

-0.0.2:
-- Minor stuff

-0.0.1:
-- First release
+Full changelog can be found [here](/CHANGELOG.md)

 ## Sidenode

 This is my first Node-red contribution.
+Please let me know in the discussion if you having troubles, missing features or beeing happy with the node.